StuBlad/clubcaribe/README.md

 # Club Caribe remake
 This project aims to be a remake of the original Club Caribe world for the [NeoHabitat](http://www.neohabitat.org) server.

-Please visit the [NeoHabitat Slack](http://slack.neohabitat.org/) and join the **#clubcaribe** channel if you'd like to get involved.
-Or ideally, you could join the [RenoProject Discord](https://discord.gg/S2VkerY) instead which is more active.
+Please visit the join the [RenoProject Discord](https://discord.gg/xagN9ay3pB) if you'd like to be involved.

 ![Club Caribe](http://www.renoproject.org/clubcaribe/ClubCaribeGroup.gif)